Being pregnant or welcoming a new baby into the whānau is an exciting and special time. But it can also be stressful, emotional and overwhelming.

 - Take some time to understand if there are changes to your antenatal, birth and postnatal care.
 The Ministry of Health website is a good place to start.

 - Know what changes you might have to make to your birth plan due to the current situation.
-Having a stand-in birth partner might be a good idea if your first-choice birth partner is sick or showing symptoms.
+Having a stand-in birth partner might be a good idea if your first-choice birth partner is sick or showing symptoms of COVID-19.

 - Ask your midwife if there is a ‘virtual tour’ available of the hospital or birthing unit you plan to go to.
 Here is one of Rotorua Hospital.

-- Find out if there are antenatal classes being run online.
+- Find out if there are antenatal classes being run in person or online.
 Ask your midwife or health care professional.

 - Continue with all the usual healthy pregnancy and early parenthood activities.
 See the Ministry of Health and SmartStart websites.